alex3msk/Runnig-Log/README.md

 ## Usage
 You can run the application in two ways:
-* There is and html interface that can be accessed at `http://localhost:PORT/www/`
+* There is and HTML interface that can be accessed at `http://localhost:PORT/`
 * And there is API available at `http://localhost:PORT/api/`
 * For using ans API you need to login first.